ruarfff/docker-various-examples/README.md

 `docker volume create -d local -o type=none -o o=bind -o device=$(pwd) mavendev`

-Windows!
-One annoying thing is $(pwd) on Windows returns a path with Widows backslashes.
-You need forward slashes for volumes so on Windows you need to do this:
+**Windows!** One annoying thing is $(pwd) on Windows returns a path with Widows backslashes.
+So you might see $(pwd) git something like `C:\Users\you\whatever` but it needs to be in the form `/c/Users/you/whatever`.
+I haven't found a good way to workaround this yet.
+One thing, if you're using regular Cmd.exe you can at least do this in the current directory: `echo %CD:\=/%` to print the path with forward slashes.
+You then need to replact `C:` with `/c`.

+So if you're on Windows you need to update the volume command to something like:

-`docker volume create -d local -o type=none -o o=bind -o device=%CD:\=/% mavendev`
+`docker volume create -d local -o type=none -o o=bind -o device=/c/Users/ruairi/Dev/docker-various-examples/java/app mavendev`

+Of course replace my username with yours and update the path to wherever you put your code.

 Take a second to look at the volume you just created: